EMERGING MARKETS-Latam FX climb as dollar slips; Argentina stocks fall for second day

 However, they also added that a tight labor market backdrop, expansionary fiscal and quasi-fiscal policy, unanchored inflation expectations among others, demand some caution.

-A rise in commodity prices also lifted the currencies of the resource-rich Latam countries.
+A rise in commodity prices also lifted the currencies of the resource-rich Latin American countries.

-The MSCI stocks gauge .MILA00000PUS also rose 0.6%, poised for its best month in three years.
+The MSCI stocks gauge .MILA00000PUS also rose 1.2%, on track for its biggest daily gains in over one week.
+The index is poised for its best month in three years.

+Argentina's benchmark stock index .MERV was down for a second day, losing over 8%, after recent sharp gains after the election of Javier Milei as president.
+The index has jumped 34% in November and has skyrocketed nearly four-fold so far this year.

 The International Monetary Fund's chief Kristalina Georgieva said the lender was "very keen" to support Argentina and the country could be a candidate to receive financing through its Resilience and Sustainability Trust.

-Argentina's Javier Milei will meet Georgieva in person during his visit to Washington, where the president-elect will also meet with a top security aide to the U.S. President.

-Elsewhere, Amundi, Europe's largest asset manager and among the top 10 in the world, started dipping its toe back into the Turkish lira, impressed by the country's turnaround efforts since its mid-year elections.
+Elsewhere, Amundi, Europe's largest asset manager, started dipping its toe back into the Turkish lira, impressed by the country's turnaround efforts since its mid-year elections.

-This provides some hope as international appetite for investing in Turkey is shredded by the near 85% plunge in the lira's value over the last five years.
+The lira TRY=, which was about flat against the dollar on the day, has plunged nearly 85% over the last five years.

 Latest